-The day after lifting the Europa League trophy in Amsterdam, the 34-year-old has put pen to paper on a new deal that will keep him at Stamford Bridge for another year.Chelsea have confirmed that Frank Lampard has signed a new one-year contract extension at the club.
+The day after lifting the Europa League trophy in Amsterdam, the 34-year-old has put pen to paper on fresh terms to keep him at Stamford Bridge for another year

-After picking up the Europa League trophy thanks to a last-minute winner from Branislav Ivanovic, Lampard has ensured he will stay at Stamford Bridge for a minimum of one more year, despite rampant reported interest from the Los Angeles Galaxy in making him a Designated Player signing this summer.
+However, after picking up the Europa League trophy thanks to a last-minute winner from Branislav Ivanovic, Lampard has ensured he will stay with the club for a minimum of one more year.

 "The thought of helping the club to more success in the forthcoming years is all I ever wanted.
 I couldn't be happier."

-Lampard became the club's all-time leading goalscorer with two strikes against Aston Villa that also sealed the club's place in the top four of the Premier League.
+Lampard became the club's all-time leading goalscorer thanks to two strikes against Aston Villa that also sealed their place in the top four of the Premier League.

 Since joining from London rivals West Ham in 2001, Lampard has won the Premier League three times, the FA Cup four times, the Capital One Cup twice, the Champions League and now the Europa League.

 In April, Lampard became only the third player to make 600 appearances for the club (now on 607), but is unlikely to catch either Peter Bonetti (729) or Ron Harris (795) before the end of his career.